Soviet Union during the Iran–Iraq War: Land warfare

 The Soviet Union initially cut off supplies in response to being caught by surprise, but this position was later reversed.
-Iraq was not prepared for effective infantry combat when the war began.
-In accordance with Soviet doctrine, the Iraqis placed great stress on the use of tanks and mechanized units during the first stages of the war.

 Tanks and armored fighting vehicles

 Soviet doctrine emphasized tanks, and Iraq followed its example.
 It consistently improved its skills with tanks, both Soviet-made and Chinese copies.
 It also used its attack helicopters with some of the Soviet "flying tank" methods.

 Most Iraqi tanks were Soviet, or Chinese copies of Soviet tanks, with more and more acquired during the war.
 They started in 1979 with 2,500 older T-55 and T-62 model Soviet tanks, and a few more advanced T-72 tanks, probably less than 100.
 Iraq had roughly 2,750 tanks in late 1980.
 In early 1988, it had more than 4,500 Soviet T-54s, 55s, 62s, and 72s, some 1,500 Chinese Type 59 and Type 69-II main battle tanks (copies/derivatives of the Soviet T-54A), 60 Romanian M-77s, and some captured Iranian British-made (30?)
 Chieftains.
 It is believed that France sold also about 100 AMX-30 to Iraq.

 Iraq had about 2,500 other armored vehicles in late 1980.
 By late 1985, Iraq had about 3,000 AFVs.
 It had about 5,100 such systems in early 1988, including roughly 1,000 models of the Soviet BMP-1 and BMP-2 armored fighting vehicle.
 Even during the opening stages of the war, Saddam Hussein was aware that Soviet tank types were individually inferior to those used by the Iranians.
-In October 1980, he said: "Their [Iran’s] cannons are greater in number, their tanks more advanced, their navy can reach long distance targets, and they have better arms."
-The Iraqis were unprepared for urban warfare, even using Soviet methods that cost the Soviets heavily in the 1956 Hungarian Revolution.
+In October 1980, he said: "Their [Iran's] cannons are greater in number, their tanks more advanced, their navy can reach long distance targets, and they have better arms."

 Iraq's tanks were more effective against Iranian helicopter gunships.
 The Soviet 12.5mm anti-aircraft machine guns on the Iraqi tanks were of adequate range and lethality to hold Iranian helicopters out of the range of their most lethal anti-tank guided missiles.